 The sixth annual GCGC Conference will be hosted by Yale Law School on 11 – 12 June 2021.
-The Conference Committee is inviting researchers to submit recent papers or extended abstracts on corporate governance.
+The Conference Committee has invited researchers to submit recent papers or extended abstracts on corporate governance.
 Papers will be selected for presentation from the submissions received.
-Ideally, these submissions should be based on new research that will not have been presented before.
 Each paper will be assigned a discussant and there will be ample time for questions and comments from the audience.

 Note: It is intended to convene this meeting physically, however, in the event that it becomes unviable, it will take place online.